SteveMcArthur/foundation-website-generator/README.md

 Node.js command line tool to generate website skeleton based on zurb foundation framework.

+It's purposely kept simple.
+All the templates are in plain html and you can easily replace them with you're own..

 The way I use this is as a personal NPM package using the command "NPM link".
 This will create a symbolic link in the NPM node_modules pointing to wherever this project is located (assuming you have run the "NPM link" command in that folder).
 In the NPM global folder I create a "generate-website.cmd" (in the case of windows) with the following code in it:

 ```